banyan-god/banyan-god.github.io/content/posts/llm-rig.md

 - **Storage**: Invest in high-capacity storage solutions.
 My setup includes **6 TB of NVMe SSDs** for blazing-fast access and **8 TB of HDD storage** for archiving.

 - **Power Supply**: Dual PSU setups are often necessary for high-power builds.
 I used **2x 1500 Watt Be Quiet PSUs** ([Amazon link](https://www.amazon.com/dp/B08F5DKK24)).
 Each PSU powers two GPUs, with one also powering the motherboard and CPU.
+Each GPU was consuming around 450W of power using DDP 500M model for ~10 days

 - **Case/Frame**: For mounting, I recommend [this case](https://www.amazon.com/dp/B08XJGG2YX), which accommodates multiple GPUs and robust cooling.